 RLL (Run Length Limited)

-It is currently the most common hard drive encoding system and can fit twice as much information on a single drive as M.F.M. and three times as information as F.M.
-In RLL encoding, the drive merges sets of bits into a single unit to produce particular flux reversal patterns.
+RLL encoding is the most common hard drive encoding system, allowing twice as much information to be stored on a single drive compared to M.F.M. and three times as much as F.M.
+It achieves this by merging sets of bits into a single unit to create specific flux reversal patterns.

 Rotational Latency

-The period is taken to get data from a disk because it rotates.
-The typical rotational latency for a disk rotating at 5200 RPM is 5.8 milliseconds.
+The period is taken to get data from a disk because it rotates, with a typical rotational latency of 5.8 milliseconds for a disk rotating at 5200 RPM.

 R.P.M.
 (Revolutions per Minute)